elaheh-dastan/Digikala/LDA.md

 # Latent Dirichlet Allocation

 ## Problem
-We have a few corpuses and we want to find out their topics
+We have a few corpuses and we want to find out their topics.

+LDA takes a geometric approach.